chainstream-io/n8n-nodes-chainstream/README.md

 The Chainstream node supports the following operations:

-### Sign Transaction
-Sign a blockchain transaction using your Chainstream wallet.

-### Create Wallet
-Create a new wallet in your Chainstream organization.

-### Create Wallet Accounts
-Create new accounts within an existing wallet.
+### Get Token Info
+Get detailed information about a token on any supported blockchain.

-### List Wallets
+### Search Tokens
-Get a list of all wallets in your organization.
+Search for tokens across multiple blockchains with filters.

+### Get Multiple Tokens
+Retrieve information for multiple tokens in a single request.

+### Token Migration Events
+Subscribe to token migration events across chains.

 ## Example Usage

 To use the Chainstream node:

 1. Add your API credentials
-2. Select an operation (e.g. Sign Transaction)
+2. Select an operation (e.g. Get Token Info)
 3. Configure the required parameters:
-   - Organization ID
+   - Chain ID
-   - Transaction type (Ethereum, Solana, or Tron)
-   - Unsigned transaction data
+   - Token address
+   - Search filters (for search operations)

-The node will execute the operation and return the results.
+The node will fetch real-time blockchain data and return the results.

 ## Error Handling

 The node includes comprehensive error handling and will return clear error messages if:
 - Invalid credentials are provided
 - Required parameters are missing
 - The API request fails
+- Rate limits are exceeded